Configuring code patterns#

 Note

-After activating a configuration file for a tool, Codacy uses that configuration file even if you exclude it from Codacy analysis using the Codacy UI or a Codacy configuration file.
+After activating a configuration file for a tool, Codacy uses that configuration file even if you exclude it from Codacy analysis.

 Codacy supports configuration files for several static analysis tools to help you streamline your setup.